gregrickaby/nextjs-wordpress/backend/README.md

 docker-compose -f docker-compose.yml up -d
 ```

-This runs Docker in detached mode, pulls down the required Docker images, and starts each container.
-Finally, both Composer and WP-CLI will set up WordPress for you. _This process can take several minutes to complete!_
+This runs Docker in detached mode, pulls down the required images, and starts each container.
+Finally, both Composer and WP-CLI will set up WordPress for you.

 The following services will be installed: